-Honors Level Course, by Recommendation Only
+Honors Level Course, by Recommendation only

-An in-depth study of a genre/topic with intense rigor and a focus on in-class discussion and analytic writing - similar to Cambridge Assessment International English without the exam.
-Students will strengthen their critical thinking skills as well as their writing skills and will participate in regular inclass discussions and projects.
-The topic for the 2023-2024 Junior Seminar is Post-Apocalyptic Literature.
-Throughout the course, students will read fictional (short stories, novels) and nonfiction (essays, articles) works about surviving in a world after a cataclysm.
-Students will be asked to apply real-world "out of the box" thinking to various situations.
-Texts to be considered include The Dog Star by Peter Heller, Wastelands ed. by John Joseph Adams, The Road by Cormac McCarthy, Station Eleven by Emily St. John Mandel, A Gift Upon The Shore by M.K.
-Wren, and The End We Start From by Megan Hunter.
+This course provides an in-depth study of a genre/topic with intense rigor and a focus on in-class discussion and analytic writing - similar to Cambridge Assessment International English without the exam.
+Students will strengthen their critical thinking skills as well as their writing skills and will participate in regular in-class discussions and projects.
+The topic for the 2024-2025 Junior Seminar is Dystopian Literature.
+Throughout the course, students will read fictional (short stories, novels) and nonfiction (essays, articles) works about life in an oppressive society.
+Texts to be considered include V for Vendetta by Alan Moore, The Children of Men by P.D.
+James, The Handmaid's Tale by Margaret Atwood, The Parable of the Sower by Octavia Butler, Severance by Ling Ma, Never Let Me Go by Kazuo Ishiguro, and Future Home of the Living God by Louise Erdrich.